Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-This blog post is an excerpt from chapter 14.11 of Audit of the Universe
+This blog post is an excerpt from chapter 5.11 of Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Extrasensory Fields in Spiritual Science.
+Please use the Social Network links just below to share this information from The Explanation, Extrasensory Fields in Spiritual Science.
 A Brief History